Suomi NPP: Cross-track Infrared Sounder (CrIS)

 The Cross-track Infrared Sounder (CrIS) has 1305 spectral channels and will produce high-resolution, three-dimensional temperature, pressure, and moisture profiles.
 It measures continuous channels in the infrared region and has the ability to measure temperature profiles with improved accuracy over its predecessors.
 These profiles will be used to enhance weather forecasting models and will facilitate both short- and long-term weather forecasting.
 Over longer timescales, they will help improve understanding of climate phenomena.

 Advanced Technology Microwave Sounder (ATMS)

 The Advanced Technology Microwave Sounder (ATMS), works in conjunction with the Cross-track Infrared Sounder (CrIS) to make detailed vertical profiles of atmospheric pressure, heat, and moisture.
 ATMS, a cross-track scanner with 22 channels, provides sounding observations needed to retrieve profiles of atmospheric temperature and moisture for civilian operational weather forecasting as well as continuity of these measurements for climate monitoring purposes.
-CrIS will operate at infrared wavelengths, while ATMS will operate at much shorter, microwave, wavelengths.
+CrIS will operate at infrared wavelengths, while ATMS will operate at much longer, microwave, wavelengths.